A model ride through Rolleston-on-Dove, by rail:

 Rolleston’s original compliment of signals was four lower quadrant home units, products of McKenzie and Holland.
 These would only be turned to danger when shunting operations were in progress.
 All were replaced with upper quadrant types in 1951during the BR period.

 The final feature is the footbridge built for the Thornewill family to link Dovecliff Hall with Craythorne Hall, both in their ownership.
 Only the brick piers remain, the lattice iron span, possibly a product of local engineering company Thornewill and Wareham, having been removed during the sixties.
-Advantage has been taken of "modeller's license" by moving this structure close to the milk dock due to restricted space.
+Advantage has been taken of "modeller's license" by moving this structure close to the carriage dock due to restricted space.

 Next stop: Stretton and Claymills.